Cherry Shrimp Feeding & Diet [The Ultimate Guide]

 Bacter AE is manufactured by the famous brand Glasgarten.
 Glasgarten is famous and widely renowned for its awesome collection of shrimp products.
 Bacter AE is not an exception.
 Here’s why I feed my shrimps Bacter AE:

-• Bacter AE is great for baby shrimps.
+- Bacter AE is great for baby shrimps.
 As the food comes in powdered form, it spreads all over the tank.
 As a result, babies have a good chance to eat that food and not have to compete with the adults.
-This drastically increases the survival rate of the baby cherry shrimps.
+This drastically increases the survival rate of the baby cherry shrimp.

-• Contains all the vital microorganism, enzyme as well as amino acids for the shrimps
+- Contains all the vital microorganisms, enzymes as well as amino acids for the shrimp

-• Contains live probiotic bacteria which helps the cherry shrimps to efficiently digest the foods and absorb the nutrients
+- Contains live probiotic bacteria which help the cherry shrimps to digest the foods and absorb the nutrients efficiently

-2. Now, pour the required amount of Bacter AE in the container.
+- Now, pour the required amount of Bacter AE into the container.
 For a low to moderately stocked tank, 1/2 scoop of food is enough.

-3. Mix the food well and dump the water into the tank.
-This will ensure the food spreads all over the tank and both the babies and adults can enjoy it.
+- Mix the food well and dump the water into the tank.
+This will ensure the food spreads all over the tank, and both the babies and adults can enjoy it.

 I hope I have shown you enough reasons why I think Bacter AE is the best shrimp food out there in the market.
 If you still need some more information, click here.
-It will take you to the Amazon page where you can check out the latest price and other necessary information.
+It will take you to the Amazon page, where you can check out the latest prices and other necessary information.

 Shrimp King Complete

-Shrimp King Complete is a wonderful substitute of the Bacter AE.
-If for some reason you can’t get Bacter AE, try this one!
+Shrimp King Complete is a wonderful substitute for the Bacter AE.
+If, for some reason, you can’t get Bacter AE, try this one!
 Shrimp King Complete offers a balanced diet to the cherry shrimps that promotes vibrant color and reproduction.

-• Natural Carotenoids promote full-potential color of the shrimps
+- Natural Carotenoids promote full potential color of the shrimp

 If you want to check out Shrimp King Complete, click here.
 You’ll get the food directly shipped to your home.